find your perfect postgrad program

 Ohio is a state on the northeastern edge of the Midwest region of the United States, on the southern shores of Lake Erie.
 Ohio is also known as the “Buckeye State”, after the Ohio buckeye, a deciduous tree of the horse chestnut family, which is found scattered throughout the state on low-lying land alongside rivers and creeks.
 According to the United States Census Bureau, Ohio has a population of approximately 11.6 million and the three largest cities in the state, by population, are Columbus, the state capital, Cleveland and Cincinnati.
 The state takes it name from the Ohio River, which flows out of Pennsylvania, forming the state boundary between Ohio and West Virginia and Ohio and Kentucky, then joining the Mississippi River in Illinois.
+Indiana lies to the west of Ohio with Michigan situated to the northwest.
 Ohio is one the great industrial states of America, with an economy based on manufacturing, service industries, agriculture and mineral production.

 Ohio supports one of the five largest state university systems in the country, and is widely known for the diversity of its schools and colleges.
 Here is a brief summary of some of your options: